Rehearsal and Performance Guidelines

 Pianos, Harpsichords and Organs

-Please submit a list of which concerts and corresponding rehearsals will need piano or harpsichord at the beginning of each semester so that the piano technicians can plan ahead.
+The selection and use of any keyboard instrument on stage must be coordinated through the Scheduling Office at the time setup information is provided, as soon as possible, or at least 10 business days prior to the first date that the instrument is needed.
+Failing to make requests within that 10 business days prior will result in denial of your request.
+Ensembles should submit a list of which concerts and corresponding rehearsals will need piano or harpsichord at the beginning of each semester so that the piano technicians can plan accordingly.
 Tuning of the instruments will be arranged according to the information provided to the Scheduling Office.
 Extreme care must be exercised when moving the instruments around onstage to ensure they are not damaged.
-The use of special keyboard (i.e. prepared piano, piano lid removal, alternative temperaments), two or more pianos, harpsichord, or fortepiano should be included on the setup form for that performance, and submitted two weeks prior to first expected use of the instrument.
-Please note, just because you make the request, does not mean that it may be fulfilled, especially if you have made the request after the two-week deadline.
+The use of special keyboard (i.e. prepared piano, piano lid removal, alternative temperaments), two or more pianos, harpsichord, or fortepiano should be included on the setup form for that performance, and submitted as soon as possible, or at least 10 business days prior to the first date that the instrument is needed.
+Please note, just because you make the request, does not mean that it may be fulfilled, especially if you have made the request after the deadline repeatedly mentioned above.

 Do not remove the lid of any piano or harpsichord without prior permission from the piano technicians.
 Improper removal and/or storage of the lid may damage the lid or the instrument itself and ensemble groups will be responsible for any repairs required as a result.
 Currently, there are no functioning organs in any of the CCM venues.
 Specific questions regarding organs must be directed to Performance Management.